 Use shortened URLs for tweet links.

 With such a premium on character space, it’s important to use shortened URLs when you include a link.
-WordPress has a built-in short URL generator–just click the Get Shortlink button.
-For others, there are numerous Twitter services and clients that offer shortened URLs, such as HootSuite.
+There are numerous Twitter services and clients that offer shortened URLs, such as Bitly and HootSuite.
 HootSuite offers the added benefit of being able to schedule tweets, follow multiple accounts at one time, and create statistical reports of your tweet activity…and it’s free.
 (A word of advice on Twitter clients–look for reviews before uploading them.
 Some are great while others may be worthless or even compromise the performance of your computer.)

 Create a Twitter strategy.